 Most of all, never give up on them.
 Never collude or agree with their low opinion of themselves or their life.
-You can’t do it alone, but you can provide a huge comfort to someone going through a depressive week, month, or year.
+You can’t do it alone, but you can provide huge comfort to someone going through a depressive week, month, or year.

 We can and should talk about depression openly.
 If you want to get some support, I’m offering 30-minute free sessions to anyone and everyone.
-Just visit on the Coaching Page above and send me an email.
+Just visit the Coaching Page above and send me an email.

 And if there’s anything else I can do, please don’t hesitate to call me or email me.
 I’m here.